-In aggregate, the stock has, despite for the decline from its high biomass levels in 2003 - 2006, shown no clear trends since 2007.
-In fact, at short term (10 year), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 49% over 2016 to 316.2 Kt in 2017, drop little to 292 Kt in 2018, but rise again in 2019 to 334 Kt, caused by a changes in biomass in offshore regions West of Disko Bay and in the central regions along the West coast.
-The total survey biomass is in 2016, 131% of its past 5-yr mean, and above its serial mean (295 Kt).
-The offshore regions are now constitute 87% of the total surveyed biomass, and in 2019, only 13% of the biomass in situated in Disko Bay & Vaigat, which is a situation not observed since 2004.
+In aggregate, the stock has, despite the decline from its high biomass levels in 2003 - 2006, shown no clear trends since 2007.
+In fact, at short term (12 year), there has been fluctuations in the stock with ups and downs in biomass.
+The overall survey biomass dropped little (11%) compared to 2020 and is in 2022 (335 Kt), 102% of its past 5-yr mean, 126% of its past 10-yr mean and 110% its serial means (298 Kt).
+Highest biomasses are found in the more northern regions (U1-U3) and (W1-2), which regions constitutes 73% of the offshore biomass.
+The offshore regions are now constituting 83% of the total surveyed biomass, and 17% of the biomass in situated in Disko Bay & Vaigat.

 The offshore and inshore components have had very different trajectories since 2008.
-Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and has then gradually decrease to a low level in 2019.
+Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and was then gradually decreasing to a low level in 2019.
 In the same period, the offshore biomass has fluctuated with ups and downs.
-Recruitment pattern have to some extend shown minor different trajectories, however not so conspicuously as for the survey biomass.
+Recruitment patterns have, to some extent, shown minor different trajectories, however not so conspicuously as for the survey biomass.